ibm-cloud-docs/account/faqs-cbr.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQ about Context-based restrictions
+# FAQ about context-based restrictions
 {: #cbrfaq}

-FAQ for {{site.data.keyword.cloud}} Context-based restrictions might include questions about access restrictions for {{site.data.keyword.cloud_notm}} resources.
+FAQ for {{site.data.keyword.cloud}} context-based restrictions might include questions about access restrictions for {{site.data.keyword.cloud_notm}} resources.
 {: shortdesc}

 To find all FAQ for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).

-## What are {{site.data.keyword.cloud_notm}} Context-based restrictions?
+## What are {{site.data.keyword.cloud_notm}} context-based restrictions?
 {: #whatiscbr}
 {: faq}
 {: support}

 As an account owner or administrator, you can define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the network location of access requests by enabling context-based restrictions.
 For more information, see [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis).

-## How do you use Context-based restrictions and IAM policies together?
+## How do you use context-based restrictions and IAM policies together?
 {: #iam-cbr-diff}
 {: faq}